 Just as it does while it's in the can coconut milk will separate when frozen.
 The cream will rise to the top leaving the clear coconut water at the bottom.
 That's why it is essential to stir coconut milk once thawed.

 The Texture of Coconut Milk Will Change

-Once thawed the flavor of coconut milk will be similar to what it was before freezing.
+Once thawed, the flavour of coconut milk will be similar to what it was before freezing.
 However, the texture may become a little grainy.
 We recommend using frozen coconut milk in dishes where texture isn't a big issue, such as smoothies or baked goods.
 If nothing but a curry will do then follow this tip from Cook's Illustrated.